New Sculpture at Bustling Midtown Intersection Devours Automobile

 Using brilliantly pure white marble, the artists transform the material from hard blocks into sensuous shapes that melt, fold, dissolve, flow and wiggle.
 Light bounces off the highly polished surfaces of the biomorphic forms, emphasizing the inflated curving lines, folds and creases that evoke living forms.

 The work references pop-culture as well, having been inspired by the cartoon characters they grew up with, the Smurfs, while the pristine play of form, line and light speak to minimalism.
 Working with a classic material expertly by hand, Venske & Spänle bring each piece to life with meticulous carving and labor intensive sanding and polishing.
 The artists subvert the expectation of the viewer by suggesting objects that are light, soft and malleable, while concealing at first their origins of weight and mass.

 Autoeater was shipped to Midtown from a marble quarry in northern Italy, near Tuscany.
 The marble comes from the same quarry that was a meeting place for major artists from the 50s and 60s such as Henry Moore, Hans Arp, Joan Miro, and, notably, Isamo Noguchi, the artist who designed the modernist playscape in Piedmont Park in 1976.
 Autoeater was brokered for Midtown Alliance by Marcia Wood Gallery and will be on display in Midtown for a three-year term.
-The installation sits on property owned by the Dewberry Capital Corporation, which leases the temporary park space at 10th and Peachtree Street to Midtown Alliance for $1 per year.
+The installation sits on property owned by Dewberry Capital, which leases the temporary park space at 10th and Peachtree Street to Midtown Alliance for $1 per year.